spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 Make sure that the following plugin was registered:

 1. Open Yves and log in to the customer account.
-2. Open `https://mysprykershop.com/company/company-role/` and assign `RequestQuoteApprovalPermission`, `PlaceOrderPermission`, `ApproveQuotePermission` permissions to any role related to current customer.
+2. Open `https://mysprykershop.com/company/company-role/` and assign `RequestQuoteApprovalPermission`, `PlaceOrderPermission`, and `ApproveQuotePermission` permissions to any role related to current customer.
-3. Add the record to the `spy_quote_approval` for the current customer quote id and current customer company user as an approver.
+3. Add the record to the `spy_quote_approval` for the current customer quote ID and current customer company user as an approver.
-4. Open `https://mysprykershop.com/cart/` - Click "Approve" button.
-Quote approval status should become approved and the "proceed to checkout" button must be displayed.
+4. Open `https://mysprykershop.com/cart/` and click the **Approve** button.
+Quote approval status becomes approved and the **Proceed to checkout** button must be displayed.
 Create a new quote with items.
-Open ` https://mysprykershop.com/cart/`  - Click "Request for Approval" button.
-Quote approval status should become waiting and approver functionality must be shown.
+Open ` https://mysprykershop.com/cart/` and click the **Request for Approval** button.
+Quote approval status becomes waiting and approver functionality must be shown.

 {% endinfo_block %}